12 Most Aggressive Cat Breeds

 1. Are aggressive cat breeds dangerous?

-Not usually.
-While they may scratch or bite more often, proper training, socialization, and care can prevent serious problems.
+Not very often.
+They may scratch or bite more often, but with the right training, socialization, and care, you can avoid big problems.

-5. How can I prevent my cat from becoming aggressive?
+5. How can I keep my cat from getting mad?